-In this article, I’m going to show you how to make and edit your own GIFs using video files.
-I recommend using a free online tool called Kapwing, for several reasons:
+In this article, I’m going to show you how to make and edit your GIFs using video files.
+I recommend using a free online video editor called Kapwing, for several reasons:

 • It's free to use nearly all of its products